home-assistant/brands/README.md

 The names of directories must always match the integration domain.
 Additional directories are not allowed.

-## Domain name conflict between custom and core integrations
+## Integration Domain name conflict between custom and core integrations

 It is possible for a custom integration and a core integration to collide on their `domain` name.
-In these cases, the core integration domain name takes precedence.
+In these cases, the custom integration takes precedence.  \
+A warning is signalled on the Integration page for the custom integration: `Custom integration that replaces a core component`

 ## Tips, Tools & Resources